08 Jan How Much Do Ghostwriters Make?

-Back when I charged $0.03/word, I could produce up to 3,000 words of content in an hour.
-That’s because I was working with a repeat client who needed basically the same information re-written into dozens of different articles for keyword building purposes.
-Since this required minimal research, the writing process was very fast.
-This resulted in average hourly earnings of up to $90/hour.
+Back when I charged $0.05/word, I could produce up to 2,000 words of content in an hour because I was working with a handful of clients who had very basic requirements and needed content on very simple topics.
+That represented hourly earnings of up to $100.

 What Does Your Hourly Average Mean?